1. Home

 Training opportunities have been considered a benefit for a long time.
 However, they shouldn’t be seen as a nice plus, but rather as a compulsory programme.

-The reason why employees demand support for personal and professional development is that they not only want to feel recognised but also valued.
+Employees demand support for personal and professional development because they want to feel recognised and valued.

 Investing in the future of your team members is seen as the epitome of appreciation, showing employees that they really matter to you and are not just interchangeable workers.